-Foreigners can own a house or condo in the Philippines, but they cannot own the land on which it stands.
-Control of the land will generally be through a long-term lease agreement of about 50 years.
-Therefore, expats living in the Philippines generally don’t buy property.
+Foreigners can own a house or condo in the Philippines, but cannot own the land on which it stands.
+Control of the land will generally be through a long-term lease with a Filipino national.
+So, most expats living in the Philippines for a short time do not buy property.

 It is advisable for expats who wish to buy a property to enlist professional legal and real estate services.
 House hunters can ask these professionals about the possibility of home renovations and building a new property on the land.